 3. Never criticize or pass judgment.
 If someone is considering plastic surgery, listen with a sympathetic ear.
 Don't try to talk them out of it or agree that they need the surgery.
 If someone tells you that they've had surgery, ask them what they think of the results.
 No matter what their viewpoint, express your emotional support.
 This will make the other person feel that you have their back.

 4. Never gossip about other people who have undergone surgery.
 As medical procedures, surgeries like breast augmentation or rhinoplasty should be treated seriously.
 This will make the other person feel that you can be trusted.
+Learn more at San Antonio Cosmetic Surgery by scheduling a consultation with Dr. Ortegon.

 Contact us today to schedule your consultation with the renowned San Antonio plastic surgeon and breast & body specialist Dr. Delio Ortegon.
 Take your first steps to a more beautiful you.